php-ru/symfony-docs-ru/quick_tour/the_big_picture.rst

     ├─ var/
     └─ vendor/

 Can we already load the project in a browser?
-Of course!
+Yes!
 You can setup :doc:`Nginx or Apache </setup/web_server_configuration>` and configure their document root to be the ``public/`` directory.
 But, for development, Symfony has its own server.
 Install and run it with:

 .. code-block:: terminal